 How to rehabilitate a rescue cat

 Cats.
 We love them.
 And as a nation, Australians love them, because they’re so full of character and can make perfect family pets.
 Cats are generally playful, lap-loving, sun-seeking animals who like to sleep, eat and if we’re lucky, give us some affection (not always guaranteed).
-However, sometimes, a cat doesn’t find itself in a loving home – it could be unwanted, abandoned or surrendered to an animal shelter.
+However, sometimes, a cat may find itself in a rescue/rehoming centre whose aim it is to find them new loving forever homes.

 So what is a rescue cat?

 Whilst some cats and kittens have come from a loving home where circumstances have changed, other’s may need some extra loving care before being ready for rehoming.